Wilts & Berks Canal: Restoration

-In 1977 the Wilts & Berks Canal Amenity Group was formed to protect what remained of the canal, and to restore short sections for their amenity value.
+In 1977, the Wilts & Berks Canal Amenity Group was formed to protect what remained of the canal, and to restore short sections for their amenity value.
 Their first projects included the clearing of sections at Kingshill, Shrivenham, Dauntsey and Wootton Bassett.
-Ten years later this became a major restoration project.
+Between 1977 and 1987, there was a significant increase in public awareness of derelict canals and enthusiasm for their restoration.
+The aims of the Amenity Group therefore changed, from limited conservation to full restoration of the canal.

-The Wilts & Berks Canal Trust was formed in 1997 as a partnership between the W & B Canal Amenity Group and the district and county councils covering the route of the canal.
-This included the District Councils of North Wilts, West Wilts and Vale of White Horse, the County Councils of Oxfordshire and Wiltshire, and Swindon Borough Council.
-The aims of the Trust were to protect, conserve and improve the canal and its branches, with the ultimate aim of restoring the whole canal to navigable status.
+The Wilts & Berks Canal Trust was formed in 1997 as a partnership between the Amenity Group and the district and county councils covering the route of the canal, namely the district councils of North Wilts, West Wilts and Vale of White Horse, the county councils of Oxfordshire and Wiltshire, and Swindon Borough Council.
+The aims of the trust were to protect, conserve and improve the canal and its branches, with the ultimate aim of restoring the whole canal to navigable status.
 However, the legal structure of the group was unsuitable for accessing some of the grants available for canal restoration, and so it was reformed into the Wilts & Berks Canal Partnership in 2001.
+In 2012 it was renamed as The Wiltshire, Swindon and Oxfordshire Canal Partnership, to reflect the local authority areas through which the canal runs.

-Although development has taken place on some of the land of the canal, much of its route is intact, especially in rural areas.
-The "line" of the canal has been preserved in Local Development Plans, which means that no new building or development should now take place on the former canal.
+While much of the line of the canal is still traceable in the rural areas, significant sections of it have been built over where it passed through towns.
+With all of the local authorities participating in the Wiltshire, Swindon and Oxfordshire Canal Partnership, the "line" of the canal has been preserved in Local Development Plans, ensuring that no new building or development should take place on the former route.
+Following closure, large sections of the route have passed into private ownership with no rights of public access.